-One common misconception I’ve seen, especially on social media, is that heat stroke in dogs is easily treated with some IV fluids and veterinary outpatient care.
+As a veterinarian, a common misconception I’ve seen, especially on social media, is that it is easy to treat heat stroke with some IV fluids and veterinary outpatient care.
 This oversimplifies the condition and underestimates its severity.

-Dogs who have experienced heat stroke will likely be hospitalized for aggressive and expensive treatment.
-Some of the serious complications of heat stroke will not manifest until after the initial episode, so the dog must be closely monitored from initial onset through recovery.
+Dogs who have experienced heat stroke will likely need hospitalization for aggressive and expensive treatment.
+And some of the serious complications of heat stroke will not manifest until after the initial episode, so the veterinarian must closely monitor the dog from initial onset through recovery.

-Let me guide you through everything you need to know about heat stroke in dogs, so you’ll be prepped when the summer temperatures rise.
+Let me guide you through everything you need to know about heatstroke in dogs, so you’ll be prepped when the temperatures rise.

-Signs and symptoms of heat stroke in dogs can include:
+What are the signs and symptoms of heat stroke in dogs?

 - Heavy panting

-What to do if your dog is developing signs of heat stroke
+What should you do if your dog might have heat stroke?

 Before we go any deeper into this article, let me stop here for a PSA: